bigandy/11ty-site/src/content/posts/weeknotes/2018/weeknotes-4.md

 title: 'Weeknotes #4'
 date: 2018-02-25 11:39:25
 draft: false
-description: "I launched a PWA, Arthur turned three and we went to the farm."
+description: 'I launched a PWA, Arthur turned three and we went to the farm.'
 tags: ['weeknotes']
+author: 'andrew'
 ---

 Arthur turned three, has definitely hit the threenager step and had an awesome party with bouncy castle and face painting.